lkevinvinagre/xiang/README.md

-# xiang
+# 箱  xiãng

-xiang account is the way to protect your accounts
+xiãng account is the way to protect your accounts